Prevalje: Economy

 Prevalje was an important ironworking centre.
 The development of the town was closely connected the iron industry.
 Even today the processing industry forms an important basis for the economy of Prevalje, followed by trade, metal processing, traffic and building industry.
 In recent years services and tourism have also increased.

 The biggest companies in the Prevalje as of 2003 include Lesna (furniture industry), Koratur (coach and bus companies), Prevent (textile industry), Lek (pharmaceuticals), Jamnica (trade), Paloma (paper industry), and Instalater (engineering, services).
 There are also several elementary schools, a nursery school, preschools, a medical clinic, a bank, and a post office in the town.

 Sports

 Prevalje Stadium, also named Športni park Ugasle peči, is a multi-purpose stadium in Prevalje.
-It is used mostly for football matches and is the home ground of DNŠ Prevalje.
-The stadium was built in 1942 and is currently able to accommodate 500 seated spectators.
-NK Korotan Prevalje, now defunct, competed in the Slovenian PrvaLiga for nine seasons.
+It is used mostly for football matches and is the home ground of Korotan Prevalje.
+The stadium was built in 1942 and is able to accommodate 500 seated spectators.
+The club competed in the Slovenian PrvaLiga, the top tier of Slovenian football, for a total of nine seasons.